 In a phonics lesson, vowels are introduced as letters that are not consonants.
 The definition is then followed by a review of “A, E, I, O, U”.
 The lesson may get more complicated once a student asks why the letter “y” sounds like an “e” in a word like “funny”, and then changes to or makes the sound of an “i” in a word like “by”!
 In the English language, vowels are a bit more complex than the “A, E, I, O,U and sometimes Y” rule.

 Vowels are sounds produced without closing any part of the mouth or throat.
 They are the principal sound in syllables.
 In English, there are five letters that represent vowels, which sounds like a simple rule.
 However, there are actually 12 pure vowel phonemes, or units of sound.
 When factoring in diphthongs, there are a total of 20 vowel sounds to master.
+Our spelling lists include both lists of long vowel words as well as those with short vowels.

 Short vowel sounds do not sound like their corresponding letter names.
 The short vowel sound generally occurs when there is one vowel in a word, either at the beginning of the word or in between two consonants.
-For example, “if” and “elk” or “fit” and “flat.
+For example, “if” and “elk” or “fit” and “flat”.

-A typical short vowel pattern is called the consonant vowel consonant pattern, or CVC.
-Examples include words like “pin” or “bug”.
+A typical short vowel pattern is called the consonant vowel consonant pattern, or CVC. xamples include words like “pin” or “bug”.
 CVC words are usually introduced in primary grades, starting as early as kindergarten or first grade.
 These words are typically taught as word families, which are groups of words with a common feature or pattern.
 For example, short vowel “a” is found in the “-at” CVC word pattern, like “cat”, “bat”, and “hat”.
 Word families help young readers identify predictable patterns within words.

 VocabularySpellingCity has created short vowel CVC word lists to supplement phonics instruction.
 Lists can be paired with interactive phonics and spelling games for student use during literacy centers.
 Students can practice CVC word family patterns with Word Unscramble.
 In this game, students hear a word read aloud and spoken in a sentence, and must then rearrange the letters accordingly.